craigwashere/100-Days-of-Python/README.md

 Day 63:		book cataloging web page to add books with rating.
 User can edit rating, but not the book entries.
 User can add/delete books.
 No .css styling.
 Book entries are added to a SQLite database.
 Again uses jinja forms for page population.

 Day 64:		blog for Top 10 Movies.
 Backend uses SQLAlchemy to communicate to a SQLite database to store the movies and ratings.
 The front end uses WTForms, Flask, Jinja templates, and bootstrap.
 One of the bootstrap components is the carousel to display movie poster of selected movies and ratings.
 Also uses the tmdb API to get the  URL for the movie poster and other data.

+Day 65:		cafe blog, but in API form.
+The only html template simply shows a welcome page, however, we have end points for updating coffee prices, deleting a cafe, adding a cafe, searching for a cafe, fetching all the cafes, and fetching a random cafe.
+Data returned is .json and includes several fields.